influxdata/terraform-aws-influx/modules/kapacitor-cluster/README.md

 Check out the [examples folder](https://github.com/gruntwork-io/terraform-aws-influx/tree/master/examples) for fully-working sample code.

-## Why Kapacitor enterprise?
+## Why Kapacitor Enterprise?

-Unlike the Enterprise edition which distributes the entire Kapacitor deployment across multiple nodes in a cluster, the OSS edition is a single binary that can simply be installed on a single instance.
-This makes a robust module like this one quite unnecessary for single instance Kapacitor OSS deployments.
+The Enterprise edition of Kapacitor is the only flavor that supports deployment across multiple nodes in a luster.
+The OSS edition is distributed as a single binary to be installed on a single instance.
+This makes a robust module like this one only useful for the cluster deployment capacilities of the enterprise edition.

 ## What's included in this module?